prank7/altcampus.school/guides/the-ultimate-guide-to-MERN-stack.md

 #### 1. **Client layer(Views)**

 - These are views(webpages) which is visible to the client.
-- Client layer will be developed using React which combinely uses Javascript, HTML & CSS.
+- Client layer will be developed using React which combinedly uses Javascript, HTML & CSS.
 - On this layer, end users tries to access the feature of our application.

 #### 2. **Application Layer(Controllers)**